-To be sure, the property that was originally community property, whether held in his name, her name or their names, and whether it was real or personal property, is still owned in equal, undivided interests by the spouses after they move.
+To be sure, the property that was originally community property, whether held in his name, her name or their names, and whether it was real or personal property, should still be owned in equal, undivided interests by the spouses after they move.
 But to assume that the same "attributes" of ownership that attached while they were domiciled in the community property state (i.e., management, liabilities, effect of dissolution) still apply once their domicile changes is problematic (even if it is a move from one community property state to another community property state).
 Surprisingly, there are relatively few cases addressing the attributes of ownership, and even among those, the results are not always consistent.
+See Exhibit A, attached Green and Gold Acres.